fusiondirectory/fusiondirectory-user-manual/source/fusiondirectory/plugins/zimbra/attributes.rst

 =================================== ========================= ======
 Zimbra                              LDAP                      Notes
 =================================== ========================= ======
-zimbraCOSId                                                   COS id from Renater Partage service zimbraMailQuota                     gosaMailQuota             In bytes for Zimbra, in MiB in the LDAP zimbraPrefMailLocalDeliveryDisabled gosaMailDeliveryMode      Checkbox "No delivery to own mailbox" zimbraPrefMailForwardingAddress     gosaMailForwardingAddress Only one value
+zimbraCOSId                                                   COS id from Zimbra service zimbraMailQuota                     gosaMailQuota             In bytes for Zimbra, in MiB in the LDAP zimbraPrefMailLocalDeliveryDisabled gosaMailDeliveryMode      Checkbox "No delivery to own mailbox" zimbraPrefMailForwardingAddress     gosaMailForwardingAddress Only one value